-Marketing campaigns are meant to attract viewers to a brand or product.
-But sometimes things go wrong even for the most well-meaning marketers.
+Marketing campaigns are meant to attract viewers to purchase the companies products and other services.
+But sometimes things go wrong even for the most amazingly written and well executed marketing campaign.

 This ad was pulled only one day after it was released.
 You have to wonder how badly it fared for Pepsi considering they even had Kendall Jenner in it.
 It was supposed to get people to unite and ‘join the conversation’.
 However, people ended up doing the opposite: they dissed Pepsi’s insensitivity to social justice causes on Twitter.